thisismactan/Israel-2019-Python/README.md

 # Israel-2019-Python
-A Python port for the 2019 Israeli election forecast, originally written in R.
+A Python translation of the 2019 Israeli election forecast, originally written in R.